 Sign up for Chalkbeat Detroit’s free newsletter to keep up with the city’s public school system and Michigan education policy.

-It’s a pivotal election for the city, as the person elected will be the city’s first new mayor in about a dozen years.
-Current Mayor Mike Duggan is not running for reelection and instead is running in next year’s governor’s race.
+Sheffield will be the city’s first new mayor in about a dozen years.
+Current Mayor Mike Duggan didn’t run for reelection and instead is running in next year’s governor’s race.

-For those who care about education in the city, the big question is which candidate could be more effective in partnering with the city’s schools to improve outcomes for students.
+Now that Sheffield has been elected, the attention will turn to whether she’ll deliver on her campaign promises.
+And for those who care about education in the city, the big question is whether she will be effective in partnering with the city’s schools to improve student outcomes.

-Kinloch, the pastor of Triumph Church in Detroit, and Sheffield, the city council president, have both said they intend to play a key role in helping address the issues that make it difficult for children to show up for school and learn.
-Sheffield won the August primary and has led polls since then.
+Kinloch and Sheffield both said they intended to play a key role in helping address the issues that make it difficult for children to show up for school and learn.
+Sheffield won the August primary and led polls since then.

 In interviews with Chalkbeat during the campaign, community leaders and education advocates offered these ideas for what the mayor could do: